strimzi/strimzi.github.io/_posts/2020-07-21-tips-and-tricks-for-running-strimzi-with-kubectl.md

 192.168.1.247:9094
 ```

-You can similarly extract also all the other fields from any custom resource.
+You can similarly extract any other field or group of fields from any custom resource.

 ## Conclusion

-`kubectl` seems to be on the first look a simple tool.
-But it has also some very powerful features.
+`kubectl` on first appearance looks like a simple tool, but it has also some very powerful features, useful for everyday development.
-And in combination with custom resources it can be very useful.
-I hope this blog post will help you to be more efficient when managing Strimzi with `kubectl`.
+I hope this blog post will help you to be more efficient when managing Strimzi with the `kubectl` tool.